EchoMAV/EchoTherm-Daemon/README.md

 ## EchoTherm Daemon

-EchoTherm Daemon (echothermd) must be started before the EchoTherm camera can be used.
-The background process (daemon) runs continuously, and manages camera connects and disconnects, and inteprepts and implements command coming from the user application (echotherm).
+EchoTherm Daemon `echothermd` must be started before the EchoTherm camera can be used.
+This background process (daemon) runs continuously, and manages camera connects and disconnects, and inteprepts and implements commands coming from the user application (echotherm).
 It also sends RGB camera frames to the Video4Linux loopback device so that the EchoTherm output can easily be ingested by commong media frameworks such as gstreamer and ffmpeg.

 To start the echotherm daemon:
 ```